npm/npm/doc/misc/npm-coding-style.md

   This is the only gotcha with omitting semicolons, and `standard` protects you from this potential issue.

   (The full list is: `[`, `(`, `` ` ``, `+`, `*`, `/`, `-`, `,`, `.`, but most of these will never appear at the start of a line in real code.)
+## Functions

+Use named functions.
+They make stack traces a lot easier to read.

+## Callbacks, Sync/async Style

+Use the asynchronous/non-blocking versions of things as much as possible.
+It might make more sense for npm to use the synchronous fs APIs, but this way, the fs and http and child process stuff all uses the same callback-passing methodology.

+The callback should always be the last argument in the list.
+Its first argument is the Error or null.

+Be very careful never to ever ever throw anything.
+It's worse than useless.
+Just send the error message back as the first argument to the callback.

+## Errors
+## Functions

+Use named functions.
+They make stack traces a lot easier to read.

+## Callbacks, Sync/async Style

+Use the asynchronous/non-blocking versions of things as much as possible.
+It might make more sense for npm to use the synchronous fs APIs, but this way, the fs and http and child process stuff all uses the same callback-passing methodology.

+The callback should always be the last argument in the list.
+Its first argument is the Error or null.

+Be very careful never to ever ever throw anything.
+It's worse than useless.
+Just send the error message back as the first argument to the callback.

+## Errors

+Always create a new Error object with your message.
+Don't just return a string message to the callback.
+Stack traces are handy.

+## Logging

+Logging is done using the [npmlog](https://github.com/npm/npmlog) utility.

+Please clean up logs when they are no longer helpful.
+In particular, logging the same object over and over again is not helpful.
+Logs should report what's happening so that it's easier to track down where a fault occurs.

+Use appropriate log levels.
+See `npm-config(7)` and search for "loglevel".

+## Case, naming, etc.

+Use `lowerCamelCase` for multiword identifiers when they refer to objects, functions, methods, properties, or anything not specified in this section.

+Use `UpperCamelCase` for class names (things that you'd pass to "new").

+Use `all-lower-hyphen-css-case` for multiword filenames and config keys.

+Use named functions.
+They make stack traces easier to follow.

+Use `CAPS_SNAKE_CASE` for constants, things that should never change and are rarely used.

+Use a single uppercase letter for function names where the function would normally be anonymous, but needs to call itself recursively.
+It makes it clear that it's a "throwaway" function.

+## null, undefined, false, 0

+Boolean variables and functions should always be either `true` or `false`.
+Don't set it to 0 unless it's supposed to be a number.

+When something is intentionally missing or removed, set it to `null`.

+Don't set things to `undefined`.
+Reserve that value to mean "not yet set to anything."

+Boolean objects are forbidden.
+Always create a new Error object with your message.
+Don't just return a string message to the callback.
+Stack traces are handy.

+## Logging

+Logging is done using the [npmlog](https://github.com/npm/npmlog) utility.

+Please clean up logs when they are no longer helpful.
+In particular, logging the same object over and over again is not helpful.
+Logs should report what's happening so that it's easier to track down where a fault occurs.

+Use appropriate log levels.
+See `npm-config(7)` and search for "loglevel".

+## Case, naming, etc.

+Use `lowerCamelCase` for multiword identifiers when they refer to objects, functions, methods, properties, or anything not specified in this section.

+Use `UpperCamelCase` for class names (things that you'd pass to "new").

+Use `all-lower-hyphen-css-case` for multiword filenames and config keys.

+Use named functions.
+They make stack traces easier to follow.

+Use `CAPS_SNAKE_CASE` for constants, things that should never change and are rarely used.

+Use a single uppercase letter for function names where the function would normally be anonymous, but needs to call itself recursively.
+It makes it clear that it's a "throwaway" function.

+## null, undefined, false, 0

+Boolean variables and functions should always be either `true` or `false`.
+Don't set it to 0 unless it's supposed to be a number.

+When something is intentionally missing or removed, set it to `null`.

+Don't set things to `undefined`.
+Reserve that value to mean "not yet set to anything."

+Boolean objects are forbidden.
   eslint: [`no-unexpected-multiline`](http://eslint.org/docs/rules/no-unexpected-multiline)

   ```js